-North Korea fired unidentified projectile, South Korea says
+North Korea fired 2 unidentified projectiles, South Korea says

 Japan's Coast Guard said in a statement "it appears that North Korea has launched a missile" and advised ships to avoid the area.

-If confirmed as a missile test, it would be the first by Pyongyang in nearly a month.
+If confirmed as a missile test, it would be the first by Pyongyang in nearly a month and the 12th since May.
 The country said it tested a new type of submarine-launched ballistic missile on October 2.
 Experts voiced concern over that event because it was the first missile test by North Korea in some time that didn't involve a shorter-range weapon.

 The US and North Korea held working-level nuclear talks a few days later, but those concluded without an agreement.
 Both sides offered a very different picture of events -- Pyongyang accusing Washington of lacking flexibility, but the State Department said the US "brought creative ideas and had good discussion with its DPRK counterparts," using the formal acronym for North Korea.